Your badge reflects your professional profile—keep your qualifications, memberships, and client engagement up to date to stand out.

 - Memberships to various industry and professional associations

-- Qualifications
+- Formal Qualifications

 - Years of experience in the industry

-- Compliance checks in place
+- Compliance checks and FASEA obligations

 1. Joining a professional association and ensuring your membership is currently listed on ASIC's Financial Advisers Register (FAR)

-Being a member of a TierOne Association (See below) provides the highest weight to your adviser score:
+Being a member of a Tier One Association provides heavy weighting to your status badge.
+These include:

 - Financial Advice Association Australia (FAAA)